COVID 19 Vaccination Policy Updated

-At the date of this policy, Young Hunter is not required to comply with a Vaccination Order.
-However, under the HSWA, Young Hunter is required to eliminate and minimise the risks arising from COVID-19 in our workplace.
+At the date of this policy, Young Hunter is required to eliminate and minimise the risks arising from COVID-19 in our workplace.
 It is obliged to protect workers and other persons who are affected by our undertakings from harm, so far as is reasonably practicable.
 This includes taking all reasonably practicable steps to minimise the risk of exposure to COVID-19 in the workplace.

 Young Hunter has undertaken a health and safety risk assessment.
-This assessment has determined that all work undertaken by Young Hunter is “high risk” in terms of the risk of transmitting COVID-19.
-This is due to the close contact that all Young Hunter employees and partners have with clients and others, who in turn come into contact with vulnerable members of our community.
+This assessment has determined that all work undertaken by Young Hunter is “low to moderate” in terms of the risk of transmitting COVID-19.

 Disclosure of vaccination status

-Effective from the date of this policy, a requirement of employment for prospective employees is confirmation that the prospective employee has been vaccinated or has appointments booked to be fully vaccinated prior to the commencement of their employment.
-Prospective employees will be required to provide proof of their vaccination status before commencing work at Young Hunter.
+Effective from the date of this policy, it is no longer a requirement of employment for prospective employees is confirmation that the prospective employee has been vaccinated or has appointments booked to be fully vaccinated prior to the commencement of their employment.

 Getting the COVID-19 Vaccine